Kel2-WebDev/Kelompok2_timer_backend/README.md

    And if in the development you've changed any of the schema (located at `./prisma/schema.prisma`) then do the same command with different names e.g. `yarn prisma migrate dev --name added_bonus_attributes`

+5. Generate types for the schema using `yarn prisma generate`

-5. Now you're done, your database should work with the app
+6. Now you're done, your database should work with the app

 ## License